 There is a primary association between a genetically determined shorter height and an increased risk of CAD, a link that is partly explained by the association between shorter height and an adverse lipid profile.
 Shared biologic processes that determine achieved height and the development of atherosclerosis may explain some of the association.

 Short stature has been known to be associated with an increase in clinical CAD and risk factors, as well as small coronary arteries, which may impact the significance of the volume of plaque.
 Among the associated variables include socioeconomic status, smoking during pregnancy, and birth weight.
 The degree to which these variables interact with the genes that are associated with height is not known.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging